 The Media Service enables you to manage large content catalogs as part of an OTT (over-the-top) streaming solution.
 It allows you to manage hundreds of thousands of media entities (Movies, TV shows, Seasons, Episodes, etc.), including license management for multiple regions.

 It offers automated workflows to ingest media metadata and orchestrate the transcoding, encryption, packaging, and publishing of the related video assets and the import of image assets.
 The system is designed to handle valuable studio content in a secure way.
 It enables customers to validate and publish the metadata to the catalog service from where the content is available to all end-user devices.

-The micro-service backend and the micro-frontend are available with their full source code as a part of the OTT template.
+The micro-service backend and the micro-frontend are available with their full source code as a part of the Mosaic Media Template.
 It enables you to use all the existing functionality and to fully adjust it to your business needs.

 The micro-frontend workflows offer an intuitive GUI which is implemented in React.
 This GUI uses a common set of UI components, provided by the Mosaic UI library.
 Mosaic uses Piral as the micro-frontends engine.
 The workflows are fully customizable as they use the reusable components of Mosaic.
 You could also add your own implementations.
 The micro-frontend interacts with the media microservice backend via its GraphQL API.

 The media workflow project produces a package that gets loaded into the Orchestration Application to provide the OTT media stations, tiles on the homepage, and, potentially, some extensions.
 See the Mosaic developer documentation for a full description of how the micro-frontends are registered.